 This time there was no Red Macgregor in the Skello shop, so I bought Island Hopping by the Swannay Brewery instead.
 Perfect.
 13 years apart and beautiful beers are connected by the continuity of a single talented master brewer.

 Cheers!
 Here’s sending you all some pint-sized Puffin love.
-It’s actually 500ml and not a pint, but that doesn’t sounds as good, does it?
+It’s actually 500ml and not a pint, but that doesn’t sound as good, does it?